|To view pictures of the rally visit our picture gallery|

 Producers are losing an average £26 per pig as a result of spiralling feed costs and the major retailers’ failure to pass back to producers the increase in retail price.

-National Pig Association chairman Stewart Houston used the occasion to present a petition of 14,000 names to Number 10 Downing Street while MPs who attended the protest were urged to write to the supermarket bosses expressing concern about the future of the industry.
+National Pig Association chairman Stewart Houston presented a petition of consisting of nearly 14,000 names to Number 10 Downing Street while MPs who attended the protest were urged to write to the supermarket bosses expressing concern about the future of the industry.

 Speaking to Farmers Weekly Mr Houston said government needed to investigate the supply chain to ensure that it worked to ensure fairness for all throughout the chain.